jiwon-astro/HI-obs/README.md

     - `config.py`: Manages directory paths for data storage and logging.

 ## Requirements
+Pre-requisites:
+- Python 3.8 or higher is recommended.
+- RTL-SDR Hardware: You need a compatible RTL-SDR USB dongle.

 The following Python libraries are required:
 - `numpy`
 - `astropy`